-If a lot of people are sharing ideas, you might want to see as many participants as possible on your screen.
+If a lot of people are sharing ideas during a Google Meet call, you might want to see as many participants as possible on your screen.
 The following guide will enable you to see participants in different layouts when you’re making a group video call on Google Meet.
 So if someone turns himself into a banana using Snap Camera filters on Google Meet, you won’t miss out on the fun!

 How many people can you see at a time on Google Meet?